Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 ## ADF Comments Component

-This component displays comments entered by involved users to a specified task.
-It also allows an involved user to add his/her comment to the task.
+Displays comments from users involved in a specified task and allows an involved user to add a comment to the task.

+### Basic Usage

 ```html
 <adf-comments